auth0/docs/articles/migrations/guides/extensibility-node8.md

 Similarly, you can find Custom Social Connections in `options.scripts.fetchUserProfile`.

-You will need to manually copy over any Hooks-related code that you use.
+You will need to manually copy over any Hooks-related code that you use since they cannot be accessed via the Management API.

 ### Migration assistance